nickbaldwin-monster/adinfo/readme.md

 - get searchId from new views *
 - persist settings *
 - hover over ads in sync with the table *
+- deal with resizing?
+- number results (sometimes does not work until second page)
 - loading indicator
 - improve style of form
 - style panels